A Moral of Fates and Folly

 A sinner bends in silent prayer.

-His Faltering Feet have strayed, undone,
+Faltered Feet have strayed, undone,

 Yet grace may find what pride did shun.